 Travel Report: Caddonfoot Parish Church, Scotland.

 May 2019.
-My dad and I were driving back from Yair Forest one afternoon when I caught sight of an impossibly pretty church across the other side of the road.
-River was in the back of the car panting like a lunatic.
+My dad and I were driving back from Yair Forest one afternoon when I caught sight of an impossibly pretty church.
 So we pulled up in the lay-by alongside a gorgeous section of the River Tweed and hopped over the road to explore Caddonfoot Parish Church.

 The main feature here is this War Memorial that honours those from the region who fell for their nation during the first and second World Wars.